mueller-wulff/ViewModelExtensions/README.md

 without using the getter.

-When wanting to transform `LiveData` with [Transformations](https://developer.android.com/reference/android/arch/lifecycle/Transformations) you can now use extension method like:
+When wanting to transform `LiveData` with [Transformations](https://developer.android.com/reference/android/arch/lifecycle/Transformations) you can now use an extension method like:

 ```kotlin
 private val _number = liveDataOf(5)